Stratification for Nonlinear Semidefinite Programming

 {\bf Normal direction:} The stratum LM direction remains within the current stratum, but to move between strata, we shall follow normal directions to escape from a ``bad'' stratum that does not contain a solution of~\eqref{prog:global-P}.
 These directions come from \eqref{eq:def-W_1} and \eqref{eq:def-W_2} we defined above.
-Since $W_i(z) \in \Ncal_{G(z)} \Mpq$, then by the definition of $\phi_z$ in \eqref{eq:phi_z} and definition of $\Ncal_z \tMpq$ in Lemma \ref{lemma:decomp-of-XxY}, an explicit calculation shows